 How To Help Your Dog Sleep Better

 Highly energetic dog owners know the struggle of attempting to get their dogs to go to sleep.
 It’s the same as trying to put a toddler to sleep!
-A subscription to KONG Club will deliver a monthly box of toys to your pup to help them stay engaged and active, which promotes healthy sleep.
+A subscription to KONG Club can guide your pup to help them stay engaged and active, which promotes healthy sleep.

 However, there are simple ways to get your dog tired and ready to rest.